LOGbinder for SQL Server is a small, efficient Windows service that runs on any Windows server

 to target a file instead of the local event log; appending to a file is much faster

 than calling Windows event APIs.
-And the good news is LOGbinder SQL is designed
+And the good news is LOGbinder for SQL Server is designed

 to process SQL audit log files and can do so from a different system than your busy